ros-navigation/navigation2/sphinx_doc/howtos/configuration/configuring-the-controller.rst

 The controller server responds to FollowPath action requests.
 It runs a loop that continuously computes new command velocities until the goal is reached, cancelled or an error occurs.
 It computes command velocities by using the services of a controller plugin.
-These parameters are set on the controller_server node
+The parameters in this section are set on the controller_server node

 Parameters